r3sult/odan.github.io/_posts/2019-02-17-correct-owner-and-permissions-of-var-www-html.md

 keywords: apache, ubuntu
 ---

-Using Apache2 with Ubuntu may cause problems with permissions and FTP clients.
+Using Apache2 with Ubuntu may cause permission issues in combination with PHP scripts and FTP clients.

-Some CMSes and Wordpress is especially bad about that because it's actually in the code to use the web user.
+To address this issue, we need to set the correct user group and directory permissions for all sub-directories.

-BTW you should never need to use `root` for ftp. `www-data` the default apache user on ubuntu should own your web files/directory to work properly with many cmses.
+**General:** You should never need to use `root` for ftp. `www-data` the default apache user on ubuntu should own your web files/directory to work properly with many cmses.

-So this is what has worked before and what we did for clients with the same issue.

-chown the whole web root as `www-data` for both `user and group`.

 ### Add your FTP user to the `www-data` group